mko-x/docker-clamav/alpine/main-idb/README.md

 # Alpine Main with initialized databases

+Latest pushed image:

+**mkodockx/docker-clamav:alpine-idb-amd64-v2021-05-25**

 ## Usage

 ```
     docker pull mkodockx/docker-clamav:alpine-idb-amd64
     docker run -d -p 3310:3310 mkodockx/docker-clamav:alpine-idb-amd64
 ```

+## Updates

+As the files are too big for github I need to build the stuff on my machine and push it to the hub manually.
+This will happen from time to time on my very own schedule.

+The builds are tagged with the date of creation to allow sticking to a special version.
+Every new build is based on the latest regular alpine image.

 ## About